iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 .. note:: It is probably desirable to have a separate thread to retrieve these updates as the demo examples do.

-It is also possible to register / unregister for **all** settings and / or statuses via one API call using the following commands:
+It is also possible to register / unregister for all settings and / or statuses via one API call using the following commands:

-- register for all  setting notifications via :meth:`open_gopro.api.ble_commands.BleCommands.register_for_all_settings`
+- register for all  setting notifications via :meth:`open_gopro.api.v1_0.ble_commands.BleCommandsV1_0.register_for_all_settings`
-- register for all status notifications via :meth:`open_gopro.api.ble_commands.BleCommands.register_for_all_statuses`
+- register for all status notifications via :meth:`open_gopro.api.v1_0.ble_commands.BleCommandsV1_0.register_for_all_statuses`
-- unregister for all  setting notifications via :meth:`open_gopro.api.ble_commands.BleCommands.unregister_for_all_settings`
+- unregister for all  setting notifications via :meth:`open_gopro.api.v1_0.ble_commands.BleCommandsV1_0.unregister_for_all_settings`
-- unregister for all status notifications via :meth:`open_gopro.api.ble_commands.BleCommands.unregister_for_all_statuses`
+- unregister for all status notifications via :meth:`open_gopro.api.v1_0.ble_commands.BleCommandsV1_0.unregister_for_all_statuses`

 Handling Responses
 ==================